omotosodavid/ShareLink/Readme.md

 ## Usage

 - **Home Page:** Displays a phone component (not visible for mobile users) where the user profile (image, name, and email) is displayed along with a list of added links.
 There's also a section to add/edit/remove links.

 - **Profile Page:** Displays a phone component (not visible for mobile users) where the user profile (image, name, and email) is displayed and enables users to add profile details such as their image, name, and email.

 - **Preview Page:** Displays the user profile (image, name, and email) and list of added links.
 This component provides the ability to share the stored links on various platforms.

 ## Technologies Used

 - **React.js:** JavaScript library for building user interfaces efficiently with reusable components.

 - **React Router-Dom:** Library for dynamic routing in React applications, enabling navigation between different views.

 - **React-Helmet:** Library for managing the head section of React applications, allowing updates to meta tags.

 - **Axios:** Promise-based HTTP client for making API requests from the browser.

 - **SuperTokens:** Library for implementing secure authentication and session management in web applications.

 - **Tailwind CSS:** Utility-first CSS framework for designing responsive and customizable UI components.

 - **Bootstrap Icons:** Free and high-quality open-source icon library with over 1,800 icons.

 - **REST API:** Used for structured communication between the frontend and backend.

 ## Features

-- CRUD (Create, Read, Update, and Delete) features.
+- CRUD (Create, Read, Update, and Delete) features

 - Add Links

 - Edit Links

 - Delete Links

-- Display Links with a means to visit those links.
+- Display Links with a means to visit those links

-- Add profile details.
+- Add profile details

-- Share links.
+- Share links

-- Save Links.
+- Save Links

-- Responsive design for various screen sizes.
+- Responsive design for various screen sizes

 ## Contributing